arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 ## Importing

 **packages** contain organized sets of classes, generally with some unifying purpose.
-They can also contain smaller packages, known as **sub packages**.
+They can also contain smaller packages, known as **subpackages**.

 If you check the [Java 8 API](https://docs.oracle.com/javase/8/docs/api/), you can see a list of packages available in the Java 8 Standard Edition platform (these are the packages that are available in your Java Development Kit you installed in week 1).

-Classes can be imported using `import` statements, which are generally at the top of the program outside of the class definition. `import` statments consist of the `import` keywords followed by the name of the package being imported, a `.` (accessor operator) to access a member of that package, and then the class name (the package member being accessed).
+Classes can be imported using `import` statements, which are generally at the top of the program outside of the class definition. `import` statments consist of the `import` keyword followed by the name of the package being imported, a `.` (accessor operator) to access a member of that package, and then the class name (the package member being accessed).
 They look like this: `import <package>.<class>;`.

 An example can be found in the previous lab, where we imported the `Scanner` class from the `util` subpackage of the `java` package with the statement: